-On its surface, multitenancy or “multi tenancy” is the ability to manage several instances (ehm, “Tenants”) of a system from a central place.
+On its surface, LMS multitenancy or multi-tenancy is the ability to manage several instances (ehm, “Tenants”) of a system from a central place.
 In LMS terms, the multitenancy puzzle has 3 pieces:

-- One host and between 2 and infinite tenants.
+• One host and between 2 and as many tenants as needed.
 Each tenant has their own set of learners, content and unique visual identities.

 With these relatively simple elements, complex LMS setups are possible and only limited by the imagination.
 And the information architecture of the system, of course.
 Even if you only need a simple LMS that does the job, knowing that your system is flexible enough to handle a deeper level of modularity should speak well of your provider’s technology and ability.
 Beyond vanity metrics, however, multitenancy happens to be a requirement for systems aspiring to reach into the intricate and profitable world of enterprise software.

 Multitenancy is not an exclusive concept of LMS.
 In enterprise-level systems at large, multitenancy appears as an architectural choice where as many components of the system, from the hardware, operating system all the way to the application itself; can be shared among independent organizations.
-With the notable exception of the interface.
+The ability to share and coexist is not mandatory, therefore we could have key independent components for each tenant, as is common with login interfaces.
 Multitenancy has become a darling in the world of cloud-based deployments, at times converging and clashing at others with the idea of containers, which advocate for separation albeit in a virtual level.

 Multi-tenant LMS provide a centralized way to manage any number of LMS, from 2 to as many as the architecture and resources allow.

-The “Super Admin” person or group is the grand master here.
-With higher-level goals, they can decide the fate of any and all LMS from a central dashboard, saving them a lot of time.
+The super admin person or group is the grand master here.
+With higher-level goals, they can have a look at the top of the LMS panopticon from a central dashboard, and optimize the flow of resources.

-Super Admins can access reporting and analytics from all LMS from the central dashboard.
+Super admins can access reporting and analytics from all LMS from the central dashboard.
 If the LMS offers predictive analytics, each tenant would probably also benefit from the data of all the other tenants to generate robust student forecasts.
-(If the information on each of the experiments can be shared, of course.)
+While privacy rules may not allow free flow of information between tenants, learning data might do so more freely than in the case of separate LMS.

 All of it, while providing a unique experience for each tenant, customized to their specific learners.

-If you feel in disarray, with countless platforms running rampant, looking to obtain special privileges than those assign to regular admins, the multitenancy features are worth considering.
+If you feel in disarray, with countless platforms running rampant, looking to obtain the special privileges regular admins may only dream about, the multitenancy features are worth considering.

 Keep in mind, however, that multitenancy might be too complex and expensive a solution.
 Not so much for the additional computational requirements, but for the administrative burden involved in setting up and maintaining a multitenancy solution.
 The time taken defining, deploying and maintaining roles, scopes and permissions should not be understated.